Skip to content

 Dockerfile: docker/maintenance/Dockerfile

-The maintenance role is not a long-running service — it's a task definition you run on demand.
-It's used for:
+The maintenance role is not a long-running service — it is a one-off ECS task you run on demand.
+It is used for:

 • Database migrations: scripts/run-db-migrations.py

-• Cleanup jobs: removing stale artifacts, orphaned sessions, etc.
+• Cleanup jobs: removing expired planning artifacts, orphaned sessions, old scan artifacts per retention policy

 In AWS, you run the maintenance task with scripts/aws/run-migrations.sh, which triggers the ECS task and waits for it to complete.